BrianEverRoboticsTeam/ROS-Notes/Install-ros-indigo-from-source-on-raspberry-pi-3.md

 it's not success yet, I will keep updating this documentation.

+The instructions that additional to [this ROS document](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Indigo%20on%20Raspberry%20Pi) will be mark like this :warning:.

 ## 1. Prerequisites
 #### 1.1 - Check OS Image that running on My Pi